 Napa Valley is home to some of the most innovative and inspiring women in the wine industry worldwide.
 Here, in alphabetical order, is a closer look at some of the women we admire.

 It’s safe to call Barrett the Cult Queen, as she has been responsible for many of California’s most beloved cult wines.
-In her cellar of accomplishments: Screaming Eagle, Dalla Valle Vineyards, Paradigm Winery, Grace Family Vineyards, Amuse Bouche, Lamborn Family, Showket Vineyards, Revana Family Vineyards, Vineyard 29, and Fantesca.
-She also is a consultant for Diamond Creek Vineyards, Niebaum-Coppola, Kenzo Estate, and her own wine label, La Sirena.
-Barrett studied viticulture at University of California, Davis, and was one of four women in her graduating class.
+Her cellar of accomplishments includes past clients Screaming Eagle, Dalla Valle Vineyards, Grace Family Vineyards, Showket Vineyards, Jones Family, David Arthur, Barbour, Revana Family Vineyards, Vineyard 29, and Kenzo Estate.
+She is currently the winemaker at Paradigm Winery, Lamborn Family, Amuse Bouche, Au Sommet, Fantesca, and her own brands La Sirena, Barrett & Barrett, and Aviatrix.
+Barrett studied viticulture & enology at University of California, Davis, and was one of four women in her graduating class.

 Along with her two siblings, Brown owns and operates Brown Estate, the first and only Black-owned winery in the Napa Valley.
 Technically, Deneen Brown and her siblings are the second-generation to run the brand; their parents started it in 1980.
 The flagship wine is Zinfandel, and it has been one of the highest-rated Zins out of Napa Valley since the late 1990s.
 Today, Brown Estate grows and makes wine at the family property in the Chiles Valley and runs a swanky second floor tasting room in downtown Napa.
 Deneen Brown is intricately involved in both operations.